 Sexiest feature?
 The contrast between the gloss finish on the outside and matte on the inside was, as we say in the business, ‘a bit of all right’.

 Opinion amongst Nintendo Life staff is divided along territorial lines when it comes to which version of the Super Nintendo is loveliest.

 While acknowledging the sultry sophistication of the Super Famicom and its near-identical European cousin, our minority US contingent had an understandable soft spot for the redesigned North American version, with its purple highlights and the concave lilac 'X' and 'Y' buttons.
 Conversely, no European on the team would go to bat for the boxy NA version, certainly not against the curves and classiness of the EU console.

-The European majority can totally appreciate the nostalgic attachment to the console of one's youth — and those concave buttons are pretty great, we'll give you that — but when it comes to choosing between the two, we'll just have to agree to disagree and hope it never comes to a vote.
+The European majority can totally appreciate a nostalgic attachment to the console of one's youth — and those concave buttons are pretty great, we'll give you that — but when it comes to choosing between the two, we'll just have to agree to disagree and hope it never comes to a vote.

 Speaking for the NL ‘many’ versus ‘the few’, the Super Famicom is every bit as reliably solid as the North American version, yet also coquettish with its dashes of colour and gentle curves.
 It's business and pleasure in one subtle, near-perfect package.

 Sexiest feature?
 Oh, let's be diplomatic and go with the coloured or concave buttons, depending on your region.

 And finally, we come to the plucky Wii.
 Famously just three stacked DVD cases in size, this glossy little wonder was a breath of fresh air in a staid gaming landscape filled with hulking great boxes.
 The grey-silver stand propped the original up at a jaunty angle in ‘vertical mode’ and it sat there unassumingly beside your TV, just wanting to have fun.